The-Marcy-Lab-School/problem-set-2_6/short-response.md

     console.log(myArray['e']);
     console.log(myArray);
     ```

+    Lines 36-37 log 'a' and `undefined`. line 36 works because the first index 0 refers to 'a' in myArray, while line 37 will return undefined because there is no -1 index.

+    Line 43 logs 'd' because on line 39 it was assigned as a key-value pair so the -1 key has a value of 'd'.

+    Line 44 logs 5 because of the same reasons for the previous statement.^

+    Line 45 will log the array values "a", "b", "c", and "f", and the two key-value pairs e:5, and 3:f.
+Index 3 is assigned like the other array elements and not a property element because the it was assigned to
+    the 3 index of the array giving it a value of 'f' while 'e' and -1 index became properties with their own respective values.

 **4. Your classmate wrote the following code.
 They wanted to add elements to an array, sum them, and then divide by the length to find the average.
 All of the values are `7` so they are confused about why this function is returning `14` for the average.
 What's going on here?**
     ```javascript
     const myArray = [7, 7];